laserkitten/escape-room/index.md

 The following projects rely on Javascript, so please enable it in your browser.
 Also, avoid refreshing the page as well as hitting return, as it might cause unintended behavior.
+You can find the source code at github.com.
 Enjoy at your own risk!

 ### 1. The Present